playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 See?
 We're able to see all of the routes that Scully generated during the last `npm run scully` post-build step.
 Additionally, any of the routes that were generated from a markdown file contains it's frontmatter!

 > [Remember how I said earlier that the frontmatter fields impacted Scully?](#frontmatter) Well, that `publish` field will toggle if a route shows up in this list or not.
-If you change that field to `false` then rebuild and re-run the `scully` command, it will hide it from this list.
+If you change that field to `false`, then rebuild and re-run the `scully` command, it will hide it from this list.
 >
 > Want to list **all** of the routes, including the ones with `publish: false`?
-Well, change `this.scully.available$` to `this.scully.allRoutes$` and you'll even have those in the fray!
+Well, change `this.scully.available$` to `this.scully.allRoutes$`, and you'll even have those in the fray!

 We now have the list of routes, but surely we don't want to list the `/blog` or the `/` routes, do we?
 Simple enough, let's add a filter: